| Why Has Security

 authorities, to friends and to loved ones via cellphone or text

 message regarding their location and well-being.
+The MTA and City officials

 should not rely on the profit-minded telecoms to insure that all